 “Some of us get dipped in flat, some in satin, some in gloss.
 But every once in a while you find someone who’s iridescent, and when you do, nothing will ever compare.”

 Know anyone like that?
 I pray that you do.
 We all know people in flat – the woman in the car next to you on your drive home or the guy who reads your gas meter.
-We all know people in satin – people who friend you on Facebook who you went to high school with but haven’t seen or spoken to since, or the other parents at your child’s school who say good morning to you, but nothing more.
-We know the people in gloss – coworkers, family members we see once a year at the reunion, or our next door neighbors who shovel the snow from your walk before you can get to it.
+We all know people in satin – your high school classmates who friend you on Facebook that you haven’t seen or spoken to in years, or the other parents at your child’s school who say good morning to you, but nothing more.
+We know the people in gloss – coworkers, family members we see once a year at the reunion, or our next-door neighbors who shovel the snow from your walk before you can get to it.
 We all know these people; we’re surrounded by them every day.
 So what does it take to be iridescent?

 How can I begin to explain it?
 They are those people in our lives for whom time stands still; the one who draws your attention the moment they enter the room.
 They aren’t your whole life, but they enhance it in a way that no one else can.
 What makes them iridescent?
 Is it something they possess or is it something we perceive?
 The answer is both.
 We all possess gifts that God placed into our DNA which align us perfectly with certain people.
 It becomes complete when we tear down our walls and allow that person to make a connection.
 We can see it in the face of the man or woman we love.
 Parents know this feeling the moment they see a child for the very first time.
 It’s the recognition of love in its truest form, and it is a gift that comes from God.